greatcambino/Trivia_/README.md

 # Approach taken
 * HTML/CSS:
-    - I broke the page into three sections and then used Flexbox to arrange them on the page.
-Then I used flex-wrap because it provided a better-looking arragement of the header + questions.
+    - Broke the page into three sections and then used Flexbox to arrange them on the page.
+Then applied flex-wrap because it provided a better-looking arragement of the header + questions.
-    - I put the multiple choice questions into a 'class' so that their formatting and DOM manipulation would be synchronized across questions.
+    - Placed the multiple choice questions into a 'class' so that their formatting and DOM manipulation would be synchronized across questions.

 * JavaScript:
     - Created an array of 'correctChoice' buttons, Set starting score to 0